 The Logitech H390 headset is a passable all-in-one solution.
 You wont sound great, but you will sound better than you will just using your laptop or phone.
 If you plan on doing more than one interview, I recomend going with something better.

 “A $20 USB headset will make you sound better on a podcast than a $2,000 laptop will.”
 Click to Tweet.

 This bundle will give you the best quality per dollar.
-This setup is 90% of the quality of the Studio Setup at half the cost.
+If you plan on doing multiple interviews, this is the setup to go with.
+The Samson Q2U gives you 90% of the quality of the Studio Setup at 6% of the cost.